SPC120/university/applied-developer-course/lab9-oracleanalyticscloud/oracleanalyticscloud.md

 ## Pre-requisites

-You must have an **IDCS user**  set up
+* You must have an **IDCS user** set up.
+If you have completed the "Introduction to OCI" Lab, you already have an IDCS user.

-## Task 1: Create an Oracle Analytics Cloud (OAC) Instance & Enable Auto-Insights
+## Task 1: Provision an Oracle Analytics Cloud (OAC) Instance & Enable Auto-Insights
-# Provisioning your Oracle Analytics Cloud (OAC) instance

-## Introduction
+### Introduction

 This section describes the process of deploying **Oracle Analytics Cloud** instances on Oracle Cloud Infrastructure Gen 2, which is the default for newly provisioned accounts in **EMEA** and **US**.

-Your Oracle Cloud Free Tier account will use the Oracle Cloud Free Trial **credits** while this instance is provisioned, as Oracle Analytics Cloud is not part of the **Always Free** cloud services.
+Your Oracle Cloud Free Tier account will use the Oracle Cloud Free Trial **credits** when this instance is provisioned, as Oracle Analytics Cloud is not part of the **Always Free** cloud services.

 Provisioning an Oracle Analytics Cloud instance can take over **40 minutes**.